Future dentist? Start here.

 Areas of Study

-UMW students on the pre-dental track must also choose a major – most often it’s biology, but students can target specific career goals with any of UMW’s more than 40 majors.
+UMW students on the pre-dental track must also choose a major – most often it’s biomedical science or biochemistry, but students can target specific career goals with any of UMW’s more than 40 majors.
 Pair courses in chemistry and physics with a core of biological sciences, including cellular, micro, and developmental biology, plus physiology, anatomy, histology, genetics, and immunology.
 With UMW’s liberal arts and sciences curriculum you’ll also strengthen your knowledge in English and math, and choose from a rich array of electives.

 U.S. News & World Report puts dentists at the top of its annual list of 100 Best Jobs.
-UMW’s pre-dental track prepares you for a successful journey through dental school and puts you on the road towards a rewarding career in private practice or in a wide range og clinical, research, and academic professions.
-Prepare to become a dental assistant, hygienist, or lab technician, or join our alums who’ve gone all the way, like Dr. Theresa Young Crawley ’77.
+UMW’s pre-dental track prepares you for a successful journey through dental school and puts you on the road toward a rewarding career in private practice or in a wide range of clinical, research, and academic professions.
+Prepare to become a dental assistant, hygienist, or lab technician, or join our alums who’ve gone all the way, like Dr. Katherine Lambert ’18.

 At UMW, students in the pre-dental program must complete at least two, preferably three, semesters of clinical experience at a licensed dental practice.
 These are made possible through UMW’s affiliations with Fredericksburg-area clinics.
 Additional summertime opportunities can be found through the College of Arts and Sciences.

 Driven by the VCU School of Dentistry admissions requirements, UMW’s pre-dental program requires eight credits in general biology, 16 credits in chemistry, eight in physics, and four in biochemistry (additional biological science courses are recommended), plus a minimum of two semesters of clinical experience at a licensed dental practice or clinic.